Keri G

 Meeting the needs of consumers translates directly to positive social sentiment built on consumer love.
 And since people love to share their brand experiences on social media channels, brands can directly track these changes as they apply to their own social media metrics and how they relate to the competition.

-Quid Social analytics tool also covers the width and depth of any topic with social media coverage that spans over 200 countries, mining major and minor social media channels for 27 months of history and data in the future.
+Quid also covers the width and depth of any topic with social media coverage that spans over 200 countries, mining major and minor social media channels for 27 months of history and data in the future.
 It’s comprehensive social media coverage for historical and real-time analysis that digs into any online conversation – whenever and wherever you need it to.

 Simply put, how your brand can twist, extract and display your social media topics are exhaustive and present a uniquely visual approach to social media analytics.